keesiemeijer/related-posts-by-taxonomy/readme.txt

 * some minor bug fixing for the shortcode.

 == Upgrade Notice ==
-= 2.1.1 =
+= 2.2.0 =
-Add Spanish, Catalan and Polish translation files.
-Fix some minor bugs.
+Refactoring of the persistant cache and some small improvements.